 Next, make sure that your children wear comfortable clothing.
-You may want to dress them in Easter-related costumes.
+You may want to your child to wear an Easter-related costumes or new clothes or get “dressed-up” in more formal wear.
 Or maybe, wear bunny ears while doing the Easter egg hunt.
-However, for your child with sensory sensitivities, uncomfortable clothing can be an irritant.
+However, for your child with sensory sensitivities, uncomfortable clothing is irritating.
 Choose sensory-friendly clothing.
 Remove any tags if they are bothersome.
 And dress your child in familiar, comfortable outfits.
-Choose clothing that lets them move around in easily.
+Choose clothing that lets them move around easily.

-At your Easter egg hunt, provide water, snacks and a bathroom for the children and adults to use.
-You have 3 more senses in addition to the 5 that you are likely familiar with.
+At your Easter egg hunt, provide water, snacks and a toilet for the children and adults to use.
+You have 3 more senses in addition to the 5 senses that you are likely familiar with.
 Interoception is the sense that is responsible for regulating our internal organs.
 It is your internal body sense.
-It helps you understand feelings of thirst, hunger and the urge to use the bathroom.
+It helps you understand feelings of thirst, hunger and the urge to use the toilet.
 All of these sensations can lead to sensory overload.

-Be sure to avoid sensory overload by offering bathroom breaks and food and drinks at your Easter egg hunt.
+Be sure to avoid sensory overload by offering toilet breaks and food and drinks at your Easter egg hunt.